 How is multimodal and intermodal different from accompanied freight?

-Both multimodal and intermodal transportation means a combination of more than one mode of transport such as road, rail, barge, sea or air for a single consignment rather than just one.
+Both multimodal and intermodal transportation means combining more than one mode of transport, such as road, rail, barge, sea, or air, for a single consignment rather than just one.

-If a pallet leaves a factory by road transport, is then loaded onto a train at a rail terminal for most of the journey and then back to road to be delivered then this would be defined as either multimodal or intermodal.
+If a pallet leaves a factory by road transport, is then loaded onto a train at a rail terminal for most of the journey and then back to the road to be delivered – this would be defined as either multimodal or intermodal.

 What is the difference between Multimodal and Intermodal transport?